mindscan-de/FutureSQR/README.md

 Idea is, that "Kuukou" can be reused for other applications as well, because this is a generic problem this only needs to be solved once.

 ## Next Points of Action
 * User management
 * Rights Management
+* Access Management
 * Transition to a non developer Backend
-* Build a SOTA Diff-Algorithm and presentation, which allows to combine multiple singe revisions
+* Build a SOTA Diff-Algorithm and presentation, which allows to combine multiple singe revisions into one human readable diff - this is the hard part for now
 * Present a single revision of a file
-* Present the correct line numbers
 * Attach to review
 * Combine File list if they share the same path / sort by path (m2m transformer)
 ----
 * UserFeed
   * requires multi user support
-  * requires recent changes log system
+  * requires recent changes log system (by user or by project, by message type)
   * requires template system for recent change log messages

 * provide a list of reviewers (on the + button)